Aaronnnpf/big-brummie-quiz/README.md

 This is a website I have built for a Birmingham based quiz, I have built this project using HTML, CSS and JavaScript, It allows the website to be easily navigated and for the quiz to function as intended across different screen sizes.

 ## Purpose
-Its purpose is to test visitors knowledge on one of the UK's major cities, adding to thre knowledge on the city and learning in the process.
+Its purpose is to test visitors knowledge on one of the UK's major cities, adding to there knowledge on the city and learning in the process.

 ## User Experience
 1. ### First time users
 * As a first time user, I want to be able access the quiz with ease.
 * As a first time user, I want to be able learn from the quiz.
-* As a first time user, I want to be able to read alittle about the city.
+* As a first time user, I want to be able to read a little about the city.

 2. ### Returning user goals
-* As a returning user, I want to see if I can increase my score and show i have learnt more.
+* As a returning user, I want to see if I can increase my score and show I have learned more.
 * As a returning user, I want to expand upon my knowledge of the city.
 * As a returning user, I want to enjoy the quiz and keep it as user friendly as possible.

 3. ### Frequent user goals
 * As a frequent user, I want to be able to test myself, friends and family and be able to compare scores.
 * As a frequent user, I want to complete the quiz as quickly as I can.
-* As a frequent user, I want to remind myself of what the city has had to offer.
+* As a frequent user, I want to remind myself of what the city has to offer.

 ## Design
 ### Colour Scheme